SOARingLab/PieStream/README.md

-# Full Pattern Matching for Complex Event Processing
+# Interval Temporal Pattern Matching in Data Streaming

-An open-source implementation of the pattern matching algorithm on streaming data.
+An open-source implementation to Detect Interval Temporal Patterns in Data Streaming.

 ## Installation and Usage